 Similar clusters are spread around the board as evenly as possible.

 “David said the new dartboard will make most difference at the end of a game when the rules are that a player must finish on a double.

 Currently, if a player is on an odd number, and therefore needs an odd number to leave himself with an even, he can choose from the southwest sector of the board where four odds are adjacent: 7, 19, 3, and 17

 Even a bad player can expect to get an odd number.
 But if the odds and evens alternate it becomes much more difficult.

 Also, the most common finishing double to aim for is double 16, since if you miss the double and get 16, you require double 8.
 (And if you miss the double and get 8 you require double 4, then double 2, and then double 1.)

-Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the big 16 the this leaves double 8 and it you hit big 8 this leave double 4
+Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the single 16 then this leaves double 8 and if you hit the single 8 this then leaves double 4.

-The design you have come up with gets the thumbs up form me.
+The design you have come up with gets the thumbs up from me.

 Bury’s council’s flower display ‘A tribute to Brian Gamlin’ again begs the questions did this man ever exist? and does Bury have a claim to the invention of the modern dartboard numbering system?”